-- 4.1 The parties agree that full service family practice must be encouraged and supported. - 4.2 The General Practice Services Committee shall continue under this Agreement as a vehicle for representatives of the Government, the BCMA and the Society of General Practitioners to work together on matters affecting the provision of services by General Practitioners in British Columbia, including ways of providing incentives for General Practitioners to provide full service family practice and benefit patients.
-In addition to the core mandate outlined in section 8.2 of the 2012 Physician Master Agreement, the General Practice Services Committee will fulfill the specific mandate set out in this Agreement. - 4.3 The General Practice Services Committee shall be composed of six members appointed by the Government and six members appointed by the BCMA. - 4.4 The General Practice Services Committee shall be co-chaired by a member chosen by the Government members and a member chosen by the BCMA members and shall appoint two of its members as vice chairs, one who shall be chosen by the Government from among the
+4.1 The parties agree that full service family practice must be encouraged and supported.

+4.2 The General Practice Services Committee shall continue under this Agreement as a vehicle for representatives of the Government, the Doctors of BC and the Society of General Practitioners to work together on matters affecting the provision of services by General Practitioners in British Columbia, including ways of providing incentives for General Practitioners to provide full service family practice and benefit patients.
+In addition to the core mandate outlined in section 8.2 of the 2014 Physician Master Agreement, the General Practice Services Committee will fulfill the specific mandate set out in this Agreement.

+4.3 The General Practice Services Committee shall be composed of six members appointed by the Government and six members appointed by the Doctors of BC.

-Government members and one who shall be chosen by the BCMA from among the BCMA members
+4.4 The General Practice Services Committee shall be co-chaired by a member chosen by the Government members and a member chosen by the Doctors of BC members and shall appoint two of its members as vice chairs, one who shall be chosen by the Government from among the Government members and one who shall be chosen by the Doctors of BC from among the Doctors of BC members.

-- 4.5 Decisions of the General Practice Services Committee shall be by consensus decision. - 4.6 If the General Practice Services Committee cannot reach a consensus decision on any matter it is required to determine, the Government and/or the BCMA may make recommendations to the MSC and the MSC, or its successor, will determine the matter. - 4.7 On an annual basis, the General Practice Services Committee will develop a work plan, ensure that evaluations to measure outcomes are an integral part of the plan, and report to the Physician Services Committee in the manner outlined in section 6.3(a) of the 2012 Physician Master Agreement. - 4.8 The General Practice Services Committee must follow any communication protocol developed by the Physician Services Committee, and in any event must ensure that the co-chairs of the General Practice Services Committee pre-approve any communication about the business and/or decisions of the General Practice Services Committee. - 4.9 The costs of administrative and clerical support required for the work of the General Practice Services Committee and physician (other than employees of the Government, BCMA and Health Authorities) participation in the General Practice Services Committee, will be paid from the funds to be allocated by the General Practice Services Committee pursuant to this Agreement.
+4.5 Decisions of the General Practice Services Committee shall be by consensus decision.

+4.6 If the General Practice Services Committee cannot reach a consensus decision on any matter it is required to determine, the Government and/or the Doctors of BC may make recommendations to the MSC and the MSC, or its successor, will determine the matter.

+4.7 On an annual basis, the General Practice Services Committee will develop a work plan, ensure that evaluations to measure outcomes are an integral part of the plan, and report to the Physician Services Committee in the manner outlined in section 6.3(a) of the 2014 Physician Master Agreement.

+4.8 The General Practice Services Committee must follow any communication protocol developed by the Physician Services Committee, and in any event must ensure that the co-chairs of the General Practice Services Committee pre-approve any communication about the business and/or decisions of the General Practice Services Committee.

+4.9 The costs of administrative and clerical support required for the work of the General Practice Services Committee will be paid from the funds to be allocated by the General Practice Services Committee pursuant to this Agreement, including the cost of physician participation other than physicians who are employees of the Government, Doctors of BC and Health Authorities, unless such Health Authority employed physicians are participating on behalf of the Doctors of BC.